jordynMcginnis/crypto-chart/README.md

-iting `src/App.css`.
-Since `src/App.js` still imports `src/App.css`, the styles become a part of your application.
-You can now edit `src/App.scss`, and `src/App.css` will be regenerated.

 To share variables between Sass files, you can use Sass imports.
 For example, `src/App.scss` and other component style files could include `@import "./shared.scss";` with variable definitions.